maike-hilda/MaikesUsefulJavaScript/README.md

 This course actually goes over all the ES6 concepts needed to use react, no need to learn ES6 beforehand https://completereactcourse.com/

+This is one of the things I built in this class (React with webpack, no Redux just yet): https://github.com/maike-hilda/reactAndWebpackExercise

 ## Data Structures in JS
 [My notes on Data Structures in JS](https://github.com/maike-hilda/usefulJavaScript/blob/master/dataStructures.md)